-The Friends of Petrie Island, in partnership with the Ottawa Stewardship Council (OSC) and Ottawa Field Naturalists’ Club (OFNC), is conducting a tree inventory on Saturday and Sunday, 17 and 18 August, from 8:45am to 3:00pm.
-We need volunteers to help measure and record information about the trees on the island.
-No previous experience is needed.
+The Friends of Petrie Island, in partnership with the Ottawa Stewardship Council (OSC) and Ottawa Field Naturalists’ Club (OFNC), conducted a tree inventory on 17-18 August 2019.
+Enthusiastic volunteers helped measure and record information about the trees on the island.

-This is a great opportunity to learn about trees and the natural history of Petrie Island!
-Tree experts will instruct volunteers on how to take measurements and will help with tree identification.
-Volunteers will also record the location of invasive species.
+This was a great opportunity to learn about trees and the natural history of Petrie Island!
+Tree experts provided instruction to the volunteers on how to take measurements and helped with tree identification.
+The location of invasive species was also documented.

-This year we will focus on trees in the middle of the island, which is known for its Hackberrys and tree diversity.
+This year focused on trees in the middle of the island, which is known for its Hackberrys and tree diversity.
 Please see the current listing under the Nature section of this website. http://www.petrieisland.org/plants-and-flowers-of-petrie-island

 Check out iNaturalist for more information